 Effective communication and project management

 Clear, consistent communication forms the bedrock of successful architectural projects.
-It's essential for you, as a client, to establish regular touchpoints with your architect.
+Establish regular touchpoints with your architect.
 These meetings provide opportunities to discuss project updates, share feedback, and adjust plans as needed.
 Effective communication ensures both parties are aligned, reducing the likelihood of costly misunderstandings or delays.

 Understanding the architect's creative process

 Architects bring a unique blend of creativity and technical skill to each project.
-To get the most out of this expertise, it's vital to appreciate their creative process.
+To get the most out of this expertise, you must appreciate their creative process.
 This process often involves a series of design iterations, each refining the concept closer to your vision.

 Benefits and pitfalls of digital platforms